BelfrySCAD/BOSL2/WRITING_DOCS.md

 //   cube([10,100,50], center=true);
 //   cube([100,10,30], center=true);
 //
+// Returns: A description of the return value.
+//
+// Custom: Custom Block Title
+//   Multi-line text to be shown in the custom block.
+//
 // Arguments:
-//   foo = This is the description of the foo argument.
+//   foo = This is the description of the first positional argument, foo.
 All on one line.
-//   bar = This is the description of the bar argument.
+//   bar = This is the description of the second positional argument, bar.
 All on one line.
-//   baz = This is the description of the baz argument.
+//   baz = This is the description of the third positional argument, baz.
 All on one line.
+//   ---
-//   qux = This is the description of the qux argument.
+//   qux = This is the description of the named argument qux.
 All on one line.
-//   flee = This is the description of the flee argument.
+//   flee = This is the description of the named argument flee.
 All on one line.
-//   flie = This is the description of the flie argument.
-All on one line.
 // Side Effects:
 //   `$floo` gets set to the floo value.
 // Extra Anchors:
 //   "blawb" = An anchor at the blawb point of the part, oriented upwards.
 //   "fewble" = An anchor at the fewble connector of the part, oriented back yowards Y+.
+// Topics: Fubar, Barbie, Bazil
 // Examples: Each line below gets its own example block and image.
 //   foo(foo="a", bar="b");
 //   foo(foo="b", baz="c");
 // Example: Multi-line example.
+//   --$vpr = [55,0,120]; // Lines starting with `--` aren't shown in docs example text.
 //   lst = [
 //       "multi-line examples",
 //       "are shown in one block",